Levak/RoleKeeper/README.md

 ### Referees commands

-A judge referee is a member with Discord permission `manage roles`.
+A judge referee is a member with the `roles/referee` defined in `config.json`

  - `!say #channel message...`, makes bot say `message...` in `channel`.
 Note that `channel` has to be a valid chat-channel mention;